yujie-hao/generative-ai-apps-python-IBM/README.md

   - embed chunks using sentence-transformers/all-MiniLM-L6-v2 model.
   - store chunks in Chroma vector database.
 - process query:
-  - embed query using sentence-transformers/all-MiniLM-L6-v2 model.
+  - embed query using sentence-transformers/all-MiniLM-L6-v2 model (a.k.a.
+SBERT).
   - retrieve relevant chunks from Chroma vector database.
   - generate answer using meta-llama/llama-3-3-70b-instruct model with retrieved chunks as context.
   - update the conversation history with the query and answer.